kneodev/ksmppd/README.md

 #### System restart
 * The system first starts, connects to bearerbox and allows connections from ESMEs.
 Once started it begins reprocessing bearerbox queues if any.
 * Once ESME's reconnect - their queued messages (in database) will begin being reprocessed.

-## Acknowledgements

-This product includes software developed by the Kannel Group (http://www.kannel.org/).

-I'd also like to specifically thank the developer of OpenSMPPBox Rene Kluwen as I used some of his PDU conversion mechanisms in OpenSMPPBox.

-It makes extensive use of gwlib and other features developed for Kannel, it would not be possible without them.